phorton1/Arduino-teensyExpression/design/readme.md

 if you want to mix the guitar with the synth in just a certain way.

-What I have found is that what you really want is to, in a given song, at a certain time, cause a bunch of stuff to change, and that, in fact, all you are really need to do, for a given song structure, is to provide *timing cues* **WHEN** you want something to happen.
+What I have found is that what you really want, in a given song, at a certain time, is to cause a bunch of stuff to change all at once, and that, in fact, all you are really need to do, for a given song structure, is to provide *timing cues* **WHEN** you want something to happen.

-The songMachine *"takes over"* the bottom left four buttons of the teensyExpression (of the rig that starts the songMaching running).
+The songMachine *"takes over"* the bottom left four buttons of the teensyExpression (of the rig that starts the songMaching running), which are normally the Looper *track1-4* buttons in the Looper Rig.

 The provided
 **text file** then tells the machine how to use those four buttons, and *"loop events"* to send out MIDI control signals to effect complicated behaviors at gig time, **without needing complicated series of (foot) button presses** or pedal changes to accomplish them.

+Typically an entire song can be orchestrated through
+3 or 4 presses of one button.

 The songMachine is also granted dedicated real estate on the TFT screen to show the name and status of the